sandialabs/cross-sim/applications/dnn/inference/readme.md

+### As of CrossSim v3.1, this neural network inference interface is marked deprecated.
+- This interface is also incompatible with TensorFlow version 2.16+ (there will be errors when loading Keras model configurations).
+- For neural network inference, please use one of the new interfaces: ``/applications/dnn/keras`` or ``/applications/dnn/torch``

 # Neural network inference

 This directory contains CrossSim's neural network inference interface.
 For a full documentation of CrossSim Inference, please see the [inference manual](https://github.com/sandialabs/cross-sim/blob/main/docs/CrossSim_Inference_manual_v2.0.pdf).
 The manual is currently being updated, but is still mostly up-to-date.